-President and Owner of PeopleBiz Inc. helps people think!
+President and Owner of PeopleBiz Inc., Margery helps people think!
 She works with people who are ready to get out of the box and lead more productive, purposeful, meaningful lives.
-Margery is a seasoned business veteran, having owned and managed a manufacturer’s rep agency for 29 years before selling it to her employees and putting her focus on PeopleBiz, which was a side business during her rep years.
-She helps people understand how to master the business of life.
-She has been actively involved with non-profits for many years and is a long-time member of Social Venture Partners Dallas.
+A seasoned business veteran, she owned and managed a manufacturer’s rep agency for 29 years before selling it to her employees and putting her focus on coaching and consulting through PeopleBiz, a side business during her rep years.
+She helps people master the business of life.
+She founded Great Girls Network in 2014 to help women stop comparing and competing, find their inner voice and stand up and be counted.
+She recently published Confessions of a Recovering Helpaholic, the first of the Great Girls Network Series of books.
+The second in this series, Sound Business Bites is coming out in summer 2019.

 Chief Strategy, Impact & Operations Officer of United Way Dallas, is a visionary leader and a great connecter of people.
 She is an active member of Social Venture Partners Dallas and has served the non-profit community for many years, especially as an advocate for children and education.
 Susan started her non-profit career as the Executive Director of Educational First Steps and she is still committed to improving the quality and availability of early care, social emotional development and education for ALL children under the age of five.
 She sees her role at United Way as part of the process to fundamentally change our community for the better.

-With more than 15 years of auditing experience in public accounting, Neely’s responsibilities include planning, risk assessments, and completion of audit procedures; supervision of staff; and review of workpapers and financial statements; and attending board as well as audit committee meetings after completion of audit.
+As a member of BKD’s National Not-for-Profit group, Neely has more than 17 years of audit and advisory experience in public accounting.
+Neely also served in the United States Navy for four years.
+Neely’s expertise includes financial statement audits, single audits, grants management and compliance, outsourced accounting functions, standards implementation, internal audit procedures, strategic planning and tax-exempt matters for a wide range of not-for-profit entities.
 Neely also performs forensic work related to various cases, internal controls consulting, as well as consulting for healthcare practices.
-In addition to handling the accounting and audit needs of her clients, she advises clients on operational efficiencies, governance issues, and routinely shares best practices with clients gained from working with a variety of organizations.
+In addition to handling the accounting and audit needs of her clients, she advises clients on operational efficiencies, internal controls, governance issues, and routinely shares best practices with clients gained from working with a variety of organizations.
 She is a highly sought national speaker on technical matters in the accounting community.

 A recent graduate of Hendrix College in Conway, Arkansas, where she studied Psychology and Spanish.
 She has always had a passion for working with non-profit organizations, and worked with several throughout her college career.
 It was through her work at a domestic violence emergency shelter and a sexual assault crisis response program that she recognized her ability to strongly connect with and help other women.
 Currently, Claire is exploring her options for a graduate degree in Counseling Psychology.
 She has taken a greatly desired job at Dallas Afterschool and enjoys volunteering as an advocate for Dallas CASA.